Monster0506/dotfiles/README.md

 These are my personal dotfiles, configured to my tastes.
 Feel free to copy, change, remove, or ignore these.

+THE MOST RECENT VERSION OF THESE DOTFILES CAN BE FOUND [AT THIS LINK](https://gitlab.com/monster0506/dotfiles)

 ## Installation

 Please do not install these files without understanding what they do or